Cloud Storage Comparison – The Best Cloud Services

 The cloud storage pioneer Dropbox only offers 2 GB of free storage, but is still very popular, mostly due to its very good usability and because you can earn additional storage space with referrals.
 Files can be stored and shared easily.
-You can get 1 TB of storage space for $9.99 per month or $99 per year.
+You can get 2 TB of storage space for $9.99 per month.
 Dropbox claims to be market-leading in synchronization: This feature makes the usage of the cloud fast and easy.
 With the pro-version, Dropbox synchronizes every picture that you take with your smartphone automatically to your cloud, as long as you have an internet connection.

 In combination with a secure zero knowledge end-to-end encryption, with an encryption software like Boxcryptor, Dropbox is our favorite for the private use of the cloud.

-If you need a lot of storage and are looking for a cheap solution, Dropbox or Google Drive are our recommendation.
+If you need a lot of storage and are looking for a cheap solution, Google Drive, Box, or Yandex.Disk are our recommendation.
 Those cloud providers offer all the features that you need for private use.
 For those who already bought or plan on buying Microsoft Office 365, use Microsoft OneDrive, because you get 1 TB of storage for free.

 If you want to use only one cloud provider with 2 devices maximum, you can use Boxcryptor for free with our "Free" license.
 For using multiple clouds and a limitless number of devices, to access your files, you can always upgrade your Boxcryptor account.